Local Pub Guide

 (01483) 921486

 A major refurbishment by Grosvenor Inns has retained many character features, whilst adding a modern conservatory and stylish dining room at the rear.
 There is a cosier bar area at the front, and guest rooms upstairs.
 Extensive menus including breakfast, lunch and dinner, and take-away service available.
+A plaque on the front wall commemorates the Trafalgar Way, inaugurated on the bicentenary of the famous naval battle.

 - Red Lion